Michael Jackson: Early life and the Jackson 5 (1958–1975)

 Jackson (center) as a member of the Jackson 5 in 1972.
 The group were among the first African American performers to attain a large following.

-Later in 1965, Michael began sharing lead vocals with Jermaine, and the group's name was changed to the Jackson 5.
-In 1965, the group won a talent show; Michael performed the dance to Robert Parker's 1965 song "Barefootin'" and sang the Temptations' "My Girl".
-From 1966 to 1968, the Jacksons 5 toured the Midwest; they frequently played at a string of black clubs known as the Chitlin' Circuit as the opening act for artists such as Sam & Dave, the O'Jays, Gladys Knight and Etta James.
-The Jackson 5 also performed at clubs and cocktail lounges, where striptease shows were featured, and at local auditoriums and high school dances.
-In August 1967, while touring the East Coast, they won a weekly amateur night concert at the Apollo Theater in Harlem.

-The Jackson 5 recorded several songs for a Gary record label, Steeltown Records; their first single, "Big Boy", was released in 1968.
-Bobby Taylor of Bobby Taylor & the Vancouvers brought the Jackson 5 to Motown after they opened for Taylor at Chicago's Regal Theater in 1968.
+The Jackson 5 recorded several songs for the Gary-based label Steeltown Records, releasing their first single, "Big Boy", in 1968.
+Bobby Taylor of Bobby Taylor & the Vancouvers brought the group to Motown after they opened for him at Chicago's Regal Theater that year.
 Taylor produced some of their early Motown recordings, including a version of "Who's Lovin' You".
 After signing with Motown, the Jackson family relocated to Los Angeles.
-In 1969, Motown executives decided Diana Ross should introduce the Jackson 5 to the public—partly to bolster her career in television—sending off what was considered Motown's last product of its "production line".
-The Jackson 5 made their first television appearance in 1969 in the Miss Black America pageant, performing a cover of "It's Your Thing".
-Rolling Stone later described the young Michael as "a prodigy" with "overwhelming musical gifts" who "quickly emerged as the main draw and lead singer".
+In 1969, Motown executives decided that Diana Ross would introduce the Jackson 5 to the public—partly to support her emerging television career—launching what was considered Motown's final product of its "production line".
+The group made its first television appearance that year at the Miss Black America pageant, performing a cover of "It's Your Thing".
+Rolling Stone later described the young Michael as "a prodigy" with "overwhelming musical gifts" who quickly became the group's main attraction and lead singer.

-In January 1970, "I Want You Back" became the first Jackson 5 song to reach number one on the US Billboard Hot 100; it stayed there for four weeks.
-Three more singles with Motown topped the chart: "ABC", "The Love You Save", and "I'll Be There".
-In May 1971, the Jackson family moved into a large house at Hayvenhurst, a 2 acre estate in Encino, California.
+In January 1970, "I Want You Back" became the Jackson 5's first single to reach number one on the Billboard Hot 100, remaining at the top for four weeks.
+Three additional Motown singles—"ABC", "The Love You Save", and "I'll Be There"—also reached number one.
+In May 1971, the Jackson family moved into a large home on Hayvenhurst Avenue, a 2 acre estate in Encino, California.
 During this period, Michael developed from a child performer into a teen idol.
-Between 1972 and 1975, he released four solo studio albums with Motown: Got to Be There (1972), Ben (1972), Music & Me (1973) and Forever, Michael (1975).
-"Got to Be There" and "Ben", the title tracks from his first two solo albums, sold well as singles, as did a cover of Bobby Day's "Rockin' Robin".
+Between 1972 and 1975, he released four solo studio albums with Motown: Got to Be There (1972), Ben (1972), Music & Me (1973), and Forever, Michael (1975).
+"Got to Be There" and "Ben", the title tracks from his first two solo albums, sold well as singles, as did his cover of Bobby Day's "Rockin' Robin".

-Michael maintained ties to the Jackson 5.
-The Jackson 5 were later described as "a cutting-edge example of black crossover artists".
-They were frustrated by Motown's refusal to allow them creative input.
-Jackson's performance of their top five single "Dancing Machine" on Soul Train popularized the robot dance.
+Michael remained involved with the Jackson 5.
+The group was later described as "a cutting-edge example of black crossover artists".
+They grew frustrated with Motown's refusal to grant them creative input.
+Michael's performance of their top five single "Dancing Machine" on Soul Train helped popularize the robot dance.